apache/maven/maven-core-it/README.txt

 it0097: Test that the implied relative path for the parent POM works, even two
         levels deep.

+it0098: Test that quoted system properties are processed correctly.
+[MNG-1415]

 -------------------------------------------------------------------------------

 - generated sources